Bossanova (Pixies album): Background

-After Pixies finished touring obligations for their second album, Doolittle (1989), in January 1990, band members Black Francis, Joey Santiago, and David Lovering moved from Boston to Los Angeles.
+After Pixies finished touring for their second album, Doolittle (1989), in January 1990, band members Black Francis, Joey Santiago, and David Lovering moved from Boston to Los Angeles.
 Bassist Kim Deal stayed in the UK to record the Breeders' first album in January with producer Steve Albini, although she ultimately decided to travel out to Los Angeles with the rest of the group.
 Lovering stated that he, Santiago, and Francis moved to Los Angeles because that's where they intended to record their next album.
 The three band members lived in the Oakwood apartments, along with comic Garrett Morris and members of the band White Lion.
 Producer Gil Norton also moved into the apartment complex.

 Recording and production

 Pixies started recording material for Bossanova at Cherokee Studios in February 1990, where the sessions ran into problems.
 Norton said that nothing could be recorded after 6 p.m. because the recording desk would pick up pirate radio stations.
 Norton decided to work on overdubs in another studio for a few days until the problem was corrected, but when he returned to Cherokee, he found that any time something was plugged into a guitar amplifier it would generate "this incredible hum".
 Norton refused to tell 4AD owner Ivo Watts-Russell about the problem until he felt he could address it.
 One day while visiting a bar, Norton and Santiago met producer Rick Rubin and informed him of their situation.
 Rubin had his secretary find another studio for the group, and the band continued recording at Master Control.